Is Sleeping in Your Car on a Residential Street Illegal?

 Alternatives to a residential street

 Many cities have established a “Safe Parking Program.”
 A city with such a program maintains a list of lots where overnight parking is legal.
 These lots may include city-owned, business-owned, and nonprofit-owned lots.
-You can Google the city name and “Safe Parking Program.”
+You can Google your city name and “Safe Parking Program.”
 Alternatively, you can call the city hall for more information.

 You can always ask permission to park and sleep in any private lot.
 Some businesses have a track record of welcoming overnight campers.
 One of these businesses is Walmart, though this policy varies by store.
 In addition, many casinos are happy to have people park overnight.
 Finally, some churches are happy to offer refuge to those in need of an overnight parking space.